 Lush green lawn and huge trees, keep the air cool and fresh.
 Warthogs and a mongoose family show up sometimes to entertain and delight all Stanley Terrace visitors. 🙂

-After ordering the famous high tea & cakes, a three-tier server stand loaded with delicious goodies to tuck into, arrives – tea sandwiches with a variety of fillings, scones (with the butter, jam and cream – my favourite!!!) and an assortment of yummy tea cakes.
+After ordering the famous high tea, a three-tier server stand loaded with delicious goodies to tuck into arrives – tea sandwiches with a variety of fillings, scones (with the butter, jam and cream – my favourite!!!) and an assortment of yummy tea cakes.

-Don’t forget they also have a wide selection of other flavoured teas for you to try, be sure to ask about these – at least to have a look see, it’s quite impressive!
-I am very fond of the Earl Grey.
+Tea is served with the High Tea traditionally, so if you wanted coffee make it nice and clear.
+FYI their coffee is amazing.
+Don’t forget they also have a wide selection of other flavoured teas for you to try.
+Be sure to ask about these – at least to have a look-see, it’s quite impressive!
+I am very fond of Earl Grey.

 An alternative to high tea, is to have tea with scones and cream in the morning!
 Budget friendly…Cake at Vic Falls

-We treat ourselves to this, it’s affordable – (and when we have visitors it’s like the default activity) – tea and scones at 10 a.m!
-Obviously not High Tea, but a lovely experience non-the less.
+We treat ourselves to this, it’s affordable – (and when we have visitors it’s like the default activity).
+Tea and scones at 10 a.m.
+Obviously not High Tea, but a lovely experience non-the less, the view stays the same. 😉

 A little History of the English High Tea…